KAVIYASS99/M1_Application_Smart-Women-Defend-System/1_Requirements/README.md

 - Alert the neighbors
 - Easy to use and track
 - Can be used for any threat purposes
-# **STATE OF ART/RESEARCH**
-- Women's threat is increasing day to day, where this device is useful
-- It is a portable device where it can be easily carried out
-- Can be used for different types of threat purposes
 # **4W AND 1H**
 ![4w and 1h](https://user-images.githubusercontent.com/94182282/142768332-502ffa68-b541-4f2c-bda4-a78a5590d303.png)
 # **SWOT ANALYSIS**